cvrlnolan/thejokes/README.md

 Absolute imports to any of these folders through the application are configured in the `jsconfig.json` file in the root.

 The application's code source contains inline comments which will provide further help and guidance on how an important piece of module or component works.
-The code quality was tested with `JSLint`.
+The code quality was tested with [JSLint](https://www.jslint.com/).

 ### Deployment